navin772/GSOC_Stock_prediction/fin_dashboard/README.md

 To read a more detailed guide on how to use and deploy the application, refer to [Edge Analytics with SUSE Rancher: Finance - Market Predictions](https://documentation.suse.com/trd/kubernetes/single-html/gs_rancher_edge-analytics_finance_stocks/).

+To see the presentation and explanation of the Fin-dashboard project, refer to [this video](https://www.youtube.com/watch?v=D2mFfApyS_Q&t=1354s).

 ## File Structure

 Fin-Dashboard is composed of the following Python modules: